 The School of Forestry & Environmental Studies supports several curricula that work concurrently toward two degrees from different administrative units of Yale University.
-Opportunities for development of joint-degree programs exist with the Divinity School, the Law School, the School of Management, the School of Medicine's Department of Epidemiology and Public Health, the Graduate School's International Relations program, and the International and Development Economics program of the Graduate School's Department of Economics.
+Opportunities for development of joint-degree programs exist with the School of Architecture, Divinity School, Law School, School of Management, the School of Medicine's Department of Epidemiology and Public Health, the Graduate School's International Relations program, and the International and Development Economics program of the Graduate School's Department of Economics.
 Applicants are urged to apply to both units at the same time.
 All of these programs are subject to several general guidelines.